Cultural offers theaters

 Aurélie Charon / Amélie Bonnin

 For the past ten years, Radio live has been bringing together young people from all over the world, in a show nourished by sounds and images produced live, where the faces of previous generations and those coming up bring their life stories to the stage.
 Everything is written but what is said: the words are alive and spontaneous.
 In the spring of 2024, Aurélie Charon and Amélie Bonnin create a new episode, Radio live - Vivantes.
 The collective story of three young women from Syria, Bosnia and Ukraine.
-A tale of contemporary conflicts, of memories and scars, of anger and tenderness that remain intact.
+A tale of contemporary conflicts, memories and scars, anger and tenderness that remain intact.
 Part radio drama, part documentary, this protean performance explores memory, identities, commitment and intergenerational transmission to bring about better times.

 Braveheart, Tuesday April 29, 2025 at 8pm